vuestorefront/vue-storefront/packages/core/docs/commercetools/enterprise/use-wishlist.md

 ---
 platform: Commercetools
 ---

 # useWishlist composable

-`useWishlist` composition API function is responsible, as its name suggests, for interactions with wishlist in your eCommerce.
+`useWishlist` composition API function is responsible, for integrating with wishlist from Commercetools.
+It allows to:

+- fetch products from wishlist
+- add products to wishlist
+- remove products from wishlist
+- checking if product is on wishlist

 This function returns following values:

 ## Properties